-TTUSM has educational programs in undergraduate medical education, graduate medical education, graduate education in the basic sciences, and continuing medical education.
-The purpose of these programs is to educate
+Texas Tech University Health Sciences Center School of Medicine has educational programs in undergraduate medical education, graduate medical education, graduate education in the basic sciences and continuing medical education.
+The purpose of these programs is to educate professionals for careers in medical science.